by Mahir Khalifa-zadeh

 shaped.
 Atropatene was strong about its military power because it can be represented by 10,000 horsemen and 40,000 infantrymen…”, Strabo reports (16).

 well-known, has a Zoroastrian Avestan origin "ātarš".
-Historically, it evolved to the Parthian "Ātur" and Pahlavi “Ādur” and finally into the Turkified form “Azar/Azer”.
+Historically, it evolved into the Parthian "Ātur" and Pahlavi “Ādur” and finally into the Turkified form “Azar/Azer”.
 “Azar” is the core of “Azarbaijan,” or nowadays Azerbaijan, descending from

 Parthian “Āturpātakān", meaning “a place where the holy fire is protected”.
 Azerbaijan — or Sasanian “Ādurbādagān" — was a religious center of the Sassanids' empire, holding the "cathedral" Ādur Gušnasp fire temple (15).